HyunPH/23-2_object_oriented/README.md

 # 23-2_object_oriented
-This is the object-oriented programming assignment repositories
+This is the object-oriented programming task submission repository.